Aluminum Rolling Mills

 Aluminum coils are continuous sheets of aluminum.
 Both hot and cold rolled aluminum products are available.
 In hot-rolled production, molten aluminum is fed continuously through the roller to create a long sheet and coiled at completion.
 Cold rolling produces coils by compressing sheets and plates of aluminum, spreading material and reducing thickness.

 Aluminum coils come in all sizes for many uses.
 Aluminum coils keep food fresh in the kitchen and a ship's hull watertight.
 Coils are used in electronics manufacturing, packaging pharmaceuticals and building automobiles.

 Consulting for Aluminum Rolling Mills From HARBOR

-Gain a competitive advantage with the latest, most accurate and detailed aluminum market intelligence and insight with the subscription packages and consulting services by HARBOR Aluminum Intelligence.
+Gain a competitive advantage with the latest, most accurate and detailed aluminum market intelligence and insight with the subscription packages and consulting services by HARBOR Aluminum Intelligence no offering insight into how the rolling mill industry can become more sustainable through recycled aluminum usage.
 Get a bird's-eye view of your entire supply chain, access the latest intelligence on global pricing and get to the right customer and vendor.